 The Hospital owns and operates several buildings that are known to have asbestos, which represents a health hazard upon demolition of the building and there is a legal obligation to remove it.
 Following the adoption of PS 3280 Asset Retirement Obligations, The Hospital recognized an obligation relating to the removal and post-removal care of the asbestos in these buildings as estimated at April 1, 2022.
-Buildings include both fully amortized, and not-fully amortized assets.
-The buildings had an estimated useful life of between 20 and 50 years when they were purchased between the years 1924 and 1988.
-As such, 7 to 8 years remain.
+The buildings had an estimated useful life of between 20 and 50 years when they were purchased between the years 1924 and 1988 of which 7 to 8 years remain.
 The timing of post-closure care cannot yet be reasonably estimated, so no discounting has been applied to the liability.